What are the Signs of Dysgraphia and Solutions for Success?

 Skills Impacted by Dysgraphia

-- Visual spatial skills is the ability to understand, reason and remember the relations among characters or objects in space.
-This often manifests with difficulties completing puzzles, copying images, keeping writing on the lines and problems with spacing between words.
+- Visual spatial skills - are the ability to understand, reason and remember the relations among characters or objects in space.
+This often manifests with difficulties completing puzzles, copying images, keeping writing on the lines, and problems with spacing between words.

 - Planning and organization of ideas - involves taking all the needed information and coordinating a coherent written response.
 This may include recalling information, recognizing important main ideas and details, finding the right words, and using proper grammar, punctuation, and syntax.